Camora0/Wasteland-Reborn/loreout.md

 #### Problems with Wabbajack

 If you run into download issues with Wabbajack, it is recommended to re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off, so you will not have to  over.

-### Modifying INIs

-To ensure the proper settings are enabled, you need to run Bethini.

-#### Setting BethINI Pie up incase it is not set up automatically:
-1. Set the Game Path to: "(Your install folder)\Stock Game and make sure to select ***Fallout4.exe***";
-2. Set the INI Path to: "(Your install folder)\profiles\LoreOut";
-3. Use the Restore Backup if you want to use your backed up INIs again.

-#### While Bethini is open, change the following settings, if they are not already set up:
-+ Change the resolution of the game (I use a 1440p monitor, and the inis are set as such.) , display mode (default should be set and left at Borderless Windowed);
-+ Set the presets to Bethini Presets, and press the High button.
-+ Apply the recommended tweaks as well.
-Then save your settings.

 ### Saving on disk space ***(Highly OPTIONAL)***